 Instructions

-- Heat the oven to 500ºF.
-(Most ovens need at least 15 minutes to fully preheat.)
+- Preheat the oven to 500ºF.
+(Note: most ovens need at least 15 minutes to fully preheat.)

-- In a large bowl, combine the potatoes, oil, rosemary, salt, and pepper.
+- Place in a large bowl and add the oil, rosemary, salt, and pepper.
 Toss to coat.

 - Arrange on a standard rimmed baking sheet in a single layer; drizzle any oil left in the bowl on the potatoes.

-- Carefully pour the broth on the baking sheet and scatter the garlic cloves around.
-Continue roasting until all the liquid has evaporated, 10 to 15 minutes.
+- Pour the broth in the baking sheet and scatter the garlic cloves around.
+Continue roasting until most of the liquid has evaporated, 10 to 12 minutes.

 - Transfer the potatoes to a serving platter and scatter the garlic cloves on top (they’re delicious!).
 Serve warm.